jkeung/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

-Python lists and sets are similar because they are both a collection of elements.
-They differ because lists can contain duplicates and are ordered, whereas sets only contain unique values and are unordered.
-Sets are faster in terms of finding if an element exists, but is slower when it comes to iterating over its contents.
+* Python lists and sets are similar because they are both a collection of elements.
+* They differ because lists can contain duplicates and are ordered, whereas sets only contain unique values and are unordered.
+* Sets are faster in terms of finding if an element exists, but is slower when it comes to iterating over its contents.
 This is because sets are unordered.

+* List Example:
+['a','b','c','a','b']

+* Set Example:
+['a','b','c']

 ---